-Component 3: Lender training, project implementation, audit and M&E (US\$2.10 million).
+Component 3: Lender training, project implementation, audit, and M&E (US\$2.10 million).

-Description: This component will provide training to Financial Institutions (FI) to improve their MSME lending skills and training sessions of Business Continuity Planning for both MSMEs and FIs.
+• Description: This component will provide training to Financial Institutions (FI) to improve their MSME lending skills and training sessions of Business Continuity Planning for both MSMEs and FIs.
 This component will also fund implementation support to ensure that the governance of the project is well managed.
 This includes an annual project audit and a one-time third-party verification exercise.
-Although the Fis will be the MSME-facing entity, it will be important to ensure that they are regularly assessed and that there is monitoring and evaluation (M&E) reporting for the project.
+As one of the Trust Fund projects, there is monitoring and evaluation (M&E) reporting for the project.